 Postdoc fellow in my team, Dr Samuel Temidayo ("Dayo") Osinubi leads a UCT program on one of the deepest mysteries of African ornithology - intra-African migrant bird species.
 Where do birds migrating only within the continent actually go at different times of their life cycle?
 How do they adjust to land transformation and climate change?
 The work currently focuses on kingfishers and cuckoos, and we seek funds for isotope markers and satellite transmitters to expand to other migrants, and to supplement bird ringing data, in association with researchers from Sweden, the UK, Nigeria, Uganda, Kenya and South Africa.
 For more info, see Dayo's FitzPatrick Institute of African Ornithology page.

-We've been living between Cape Town, London, and the Boulder and Pacific Northwest/Cascadia regions of the USA.
-My talented filmmaker and media specialist husband John Bowey has commuted between the USA, South Africa, the Middle East, and Europe with his company Transmediavision USA.
 Our twenty-somethings - Cat Simmons, Julia Simmons, Savannah Bowey and Matt Bowey are shaping their lives and careers in the USA and UK.
 They are all talented, pithy, funny human beings.